chunleng/sandbox/appium/appium-simple/README.md

   this sandbox, I simply use the latest driver with the latest chrome, maybe it will be easier to use/download a custom chromium binary and use `CHROMEDRIVER_VERSION` to fix the chromedriver for testing.
+- Every xcuitest version has its compatible iOS version that the test can be run on.
+To find out the version compatible, use the command `npx appium@3.1.1 driver docter xcuitest`.
+In order to install the correct version of iOS, go to `XCode > Settings > Components`